zcorleissen/documentation/source/faq.rst

 What is ObjectRocket?
 ^^^^^^^^^^^^^^^^^^^^^

 ObjectRocket is the next generation cloud database.
-We've built a Industrial Strength platform specifically for MongoDB using state of the art hardware like Solid State Disks (SSDs) so that you never have to worry about performance, geo-diverse colocations so you never have to worry about backups
+We've built an Industrial Strength platform specifically for MongoDB using state of the art hardware like Solid State Disks (SSDs) so that you never have to worry about performance, geo-diverse colocations so you never have to worry about backups